SLAMS-Propelled Electron Acceleration at High-Mach Number Astrophysical Shocks: Summary and Discussion

 However, the model of modified NLDSA~\citep{postcursor} where ion spectra steepen due to the enhanced CR advection in the downstream, can account for the slopes that we observe in our PIC runs.
 Nevertheless, in our PIC runs we do not observe the Alfv\`en drift of the downstream waves or the formation of a ``postcursor" which are required for that model to produce steeper spectra.
 In contrast, the spectra in our QSA model steepen due to the super-Alfv\`enic drift of the upstream SLAMS.
 But even without this drift, the QSA mechanism still produces a steep electron power law with $\delta_e \sim 4.6-5$ for the velocities expected at young SNRs.

 It was shown in~\cite{precursor_acc} that the steep spectra with slopes similar to those of QSA can also be produced by the acceleration on converging wavefronts inside the precursor itself.
-Although such acceleration occasionally precedes QSA in our 2D simulations (see the right plots in Fig.~\ref{fig:elec_plots}), we find that electrons gain most of their energy by QSA since electron reflections become extremely frequent once the SLAMS maximum gets close to the shock.
+Although such acceleration occasionally precedes QSA in our 2D simulations, we find that electrons gain most of their energy by QSA since electron reflections become extremely frequent once the SLAMS maximum gets close to the shock.

+There exists significant similarity between the electron trajectory patterns that we find in our runs (see $x-t$ and $p-t$ plots in Fig.~\ref{fig:elec_plots}) and those related to ion acceleration by oppositely propagating MHD solitons studied in a non-shock configuration by \cite{Kuramitsu_Hada_2000}.
+It implies that in both cases particles accelerate via Fermi I by performing non-adiabatic mirror reflections from the non-linear magnetic structures.
+From the point of view of a single particle, soliton acceleration represents essentially the same process as that of an electron bouncing between the shock and the nearest SLAMS maximum.
+However, in QSA such acceleration repeats periodically ahead of the shock, with many electrons simultaneously accelerating within each advection period of SLAMS.
+Since there are particle losses and electrons are mostly relativistic ($v\approx c$) the QSA spectrum appears as a power-law.
+The spectrum in \cite{Kuramitsu_Hada_2000} was rather bump-like since there were no particle losses and all particles were non-relativistic.

-We find that the short scale dips observed in $B_\perp$-profiles in Figs.~\ref{fig:1d_xl},\ref{fig:qsa_scheme} correspond to electron whistler waves driven right in front of the shock.
+We find that the short scale dips observed in $B_\perp$-profiles in Figs.~\ref{fig:1d_xl},\ref{fig:qsa_scheme} correspond to electron-driven waves right in front of the shock.
 These periodically amplified waves significantly improve the QSA acceleration rate by reflecting lower-energy electrons at a distance which is much shorter than $\lambda_{\rm SLAMS}$.
 Electron reflections which occur on the spikes in $B_\perp$ produced by the short waves is very similar to the stochastic shock drift acceleration (SSDA; \citealt{SSDA}) at quasi-perpendicular shocks.
 The results of recent kinetic simulations (\citealt{Matsumoto}, \citealt{Amano}) showed that SSDA significantly contributes to electron acceleration at high Mach number quasi-perpendicular shocks.
-However, at quasi-parallel shocks these waves get significantly amplified and thus impose a strong, superluminal, approaching barrier to accelerating electrons.
+However, at parallel shocks these waves get significantly amplified and thus impose a strong, superluminal, approaching barrier to accelerating electrons.
 The electron mean free path in QSA is not stochastic as in SSDA.
 Rather, it shrinks linearly with time as electrons reflect between the shock and the approaching spikes during a single QSA cycle, which results in the steep spectra as shown in Fig.~\ref{fig:spectra}.